Mathless: Some time ago, my mother and my Aunt Dorothy were interviewed, my Aunt Dorothy is still living.

 Interviewer: Well good, we have some background already.
 Well, why don’t you…if you would please, start with, well, your father, where the family came from…and what his business was.

 Mathless: All right.
-My father came from Russia when he was seventeen years old.
+My father came from Russia when he was 17 years old.
 He went to Saint, moved to St. Louis, and my mother came to this country when she was two.
 And they were second cousins, and they got married and moved.
 She and my father moved to Columbus.
-He had a filling station and parking lot, where the AEP building is on Long Street today, for about twenty-five years.
+He had a filling station and parking lot, where the AEP building is on Long Street today, for about 25 years.
 He called it “Civic Center Service Station”.
 It was right across from the police station and the Federal building.
 And, it was during the Depression.
 He got ten cents all day for parking, a dollar and a half a month, right in the middle of the town. (laughs)

 Interviewer: Is that right?